ntanis-dev/essentials-for-spotify/README.md

 - **My Playlists**\
   Navigate and play through your playlists.

-  - Rotate: Navigate playlists
+  - Rotate: Navigate
-  - Push: Play selected playlist
+  - Push: Play
-  - Touch: Refresh list
+  - Touch: Refresh
 - **New Releases**\
   Navigate and play through your personalized new releases.